rtj-dev/CTF-Writeups/Active-Directory/Phantom/Phantom_Technical.md

     ```
 The user flag was successfully obtained.

-### Domain Compromise
+---
+### Lateral Movement and Impact

-The previously identified attack path via RBCD was now executed.
+The previously identified attack path via RBCD was now executed to achieve domain compromise.

 **1. Take Control of `wsilva`**